The most affordable and authentic way to get to know Bali? One bite at a time! Let's start with the best satay in Bali.

 If you're passionate about travel, then Bali, Indonesia, is definitely on your radar.
 The island has become one of the most visited destinations in Asia .
 In the early 1990s, Bali emerged as a popular tourist destination but it has maintained its position as one of the best budget friendly tourist destinations in Indonesia.
 And it's crazy delicious too!
 Have you ever had satay in Bali?

-Last but not least, Bali is a paradise for food lovers.
+Bali is a paradise for food lovers.
 Foodies are embracing Balinese cuisine as never before.
 Restaurants and warungs (small local cafes) offer traditional Balinese dishes on their menus, whether you're hobnobbing with locals or sticking with fellow travelers in the "touristy" areas.
-Here are five traditional dishes that every traveler should try in Bali - including my favourite, satay!
+Here are five traditional dishes that every traveler should try in Bali - including my favourite, traditional Balinese satay!

 No matter where you are in Bali you will definitely come across street vendors and restaurants selling satay (sate in Indonesian).
 This is certainly one of the most common food items that you will find across the island and it never fails to impress.